KokilaChathuranga/Duplicate-Finder/README.md

 Build Tools : maven

-*Latest .jar and .exe versions are inside the "output" folder
+*Latest .jar and .exe versions are inside the "output" directory.